alzearafat/zealab-theme/README.md

 *NOTE
 ---------------
 I know this theme is far from perfect, it doesn't intended to.
-Some parts of this theme is still hard-coded (services & about me).
-Yes, I'm planning to create native admin options, but I can't promises soon...
-Due to my busy schedule at office.
-But if you are impatient, you can use this awesome plugin : [Tonjoo Theme Option Maker (TTOM)](https://wordpress.org/plugins/tonjoo-theme-option-maker/)
+Besides, I originaly create this theme just for learning purpose and for my own use.
+But any sugestions and helps are welcome :-)

 LICENSE